MarcSabatella/Campania/README.md

 are superscripted and turned into appropriate vertically-stacked ligatures.
 When used in a context where this makes sense,
 "b" and "#" turn into flat and sharp,
-"bb" and "##" turn into double flat and double sharp, and "o" and "0" turn into diminished and half-diminished symbols, and "t" or "^" turns into a triangle.
+"bb" and "##" turn into double flat and double sharp, "o" and "0" turn into diminished and half-diminished symbols, and "t" or "^" turns into a triangle.